GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

 Your Docker image is now published to your private repository, which Kubernetes can access and orchestrate.

-## Deploying a bot to Container Engine
+## Deploying a bot to Kubernetes Engine

 Now that the Docker image is in Google Container Registry, you can run the [`gcloud docker -- pull`